RPI-ITWS/ITWS-4500-S25-kellyc9/lab2/README.md

-*NOTE* This is located in my home directory, not in /var/www/html. *NOTE* *NOTE* I has some issues with the branch, so not most commits might not appear in the branch *NOTE* When I was originally starting this lab, I was unsure of how I was going to find 2-3 API's applicable with my subject.
+*NOTE* This is located in my home directory, not in /var/www/html. *NOTE* *NOTE* I has some issues with the branch, so not most commits might not appear in the branch if I still have one. *NOTE* When I was originally starting this lab, I was unsure of how I was going to find 2-3 API's applicable with my subject.
 The only thing I could possibly think of was the spotify API, obviously to display and possibly play the songs.
 Then I realized that genius has an API.